stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 **Casting Time:** 2 Actions<br>
 **Range:** Touch<br>
 **Components:** V, S, M *(A drop of bitumen and a spider's leg.)*<br>
-**Duration:** Sustained, up to 1 hour
+**Duration:** Sustained, up to 10 minutes

+*Tiny clinging hairs sprout across the creature's hands and feet, offering purchase on nearly any surface.*

 Until the spell ends, one willing creature you touch gains the ability to move up, down, and across vertical surfaces and upside down along ceilings, while leaving its hands free.
-The target also gains a climbing speed equal to its walking speed.
+The target also gains a climb speed equal to its walking speed.

 ## Spike Growth
 **Casting Time:** 2 Actions<br>